Galeno

 Wenderson Rodrigues do Nascimento Galeno (born 21 October 1997), commonly known as Galeno, is a Brazilian professional footballer who plays as a winger for Saudi Pro League club Al-Ahli and the Brazil national team.

 After representing two Brazilian clubs, he has spent most of his career in Portugal, playing over 100 Primeira Liga games in two spells at Porto and for Braga, as well as loans at Portimonense and Rio Ave.
 In the first quarter of 2025, he joined Saudi club Al-Ahli, where he won the AFC Champions League Elite in his debut season.

 Club career

 Early career

 Born in Barra do Corda, Maranhão, Galeno joined Trindade's youth setup in 2014.
-He made his senior debut for the club on 10 February 2016, playing the last 29 minutes and scoring a brace in a 3–0 away defeat of Atlética Anapolina for the Campeonato Goiano championship.
+He made his senior debut for the club on 10 February 2016, playing the last 29 minutes and scoring a brace in a 3–0 away win over Atlética Anapolina for the Campeonato Goiano championship.

 Galeno finished the 2016 Campeonato Goiano with five goals in ten appearances, being named the Best Newcomer of the competition.
 In April 2016, he signed a contract with Grêmio Anápolis.